 Part-time, hourly, adjunct, and unpaid positions are typically not eligible.
 For more information on eligibility requirements, etc, see H-1B visa status.

 H-1B status is typically used for the following types of positions:

 - Post-doctoral research associates

-- Tenure-track faculty appointments
+- Tenure-track (TE) faculty appointments